Visiting Students

 Instructions

-Students must submit a completed form to the Registrar's Office (Old Main 230) two to four weeks prior to the start of the term.
-Students are required to submit the form each term.
+To ensure that registration is active by the start of the term, students must submit a completed application three weeks prior to the start of the term.
+Students are required to submit the application each term.

-The Registrar’s Office will process all non-matriculated students and provide instructions on how to register for courses in a confirmation email, prior to the start of the quarter.
+The Registrar’s Office will process all visiting students and provide instructions on how to register for courses in a confirmation email prior to the start of the quarter.

 Note: Visiting students cannot register until the first day of classes.